Brexit deal at hand in Brussels, Johnson struggles to win support at home

-BRUSSELS/WARSAW (Reuters) - British and EU officials were on the verge of a last-minute Brexit deal on Wednesday but Prime Minister Boris Johnson still has work to do at home to ensure parliament approves the plan.
+BRUSSELS/WARSAW (Reuters) - Britain and the European Union were on the verge of a last-minute Brexit deal on Wednesday but Prime Minister Boris Johnson still has work to do at home to ensure his government and factious parliament approve the plan.

-“The basic foundations of this agreement are ready and theoretically we could accept a deal tomorrow,” said European Council President Donald Tusk, who will chair a summit of
+“The basic foundations of this agreement are ready and theoretically we could accept a deal tomorrow,” said European Council President Donald Tusk, who will chair a summit of EU leaders, including Johnson, on Thursday and Friday.

-However, Tusk said in comments broadcast by Polish broadcaster TVN 24 that “certain doubts have appeared from the British side”, apparently a reference to Johnson’s need to win over politicians who fear he may have conceded too much.
+However, Tusk said in comments broadcast by Polish broadcaster TVN 24 that “certain doubts have appeared from the British side”, a reference to Johnson’s need to win over politicians who fear he may have conceded too much.

-French President Emmanuel Macron said an agreement was being finalised and he hoped it could be approved by the summit on Thursday.
+French President Emmanuel Macron said an agreement was being finalised and hoped it could be approved on Thursday.

-“I want to believe an agreement is being finalised and that we will be able to endorse it tomorrow,” Macron said at a news conference with German Chancellor Angela Merkel.
+“I want to believe an agreement is being finalised and that we will be able to endorse it tomorrow,” Macron said at a news conference with German Chancellor Angela Merkel in Toulouse.

-Merkel said she believed slightly more that a deal was possible, based on what she had heard in the recent days.
+Merkel said she believed slightly more that a deal was possible.

-The EU leaders are likely to sign off a deal at their summit but their approval would be conditional on the British House of Commons backing it at a special sitting on Saturday, EU diplomats said.
+Any approval by the EU of a deal at their summit would be conditional on the British House of Commons backing it at a special sitting on Saturday.
+A short delay of Britain’s Oct.
+31 departure date would follow to polish the detail.

-If Johnson fails to nail down the terms of Britain’s exit from the European Union he will almost certainly have to seek an extension of the Oct.
-31 departure deadline, more than three years after the country voted in a referendum to leave.
+If Johnson fails to nail down the terms of Britain’s exit from the European Union, or fails to get a deal ratified in the UK house, he will almost certainly have to seek a longer extension of the departure date more than three years after the country voted in a referendum to leave.

-After another day of technical talks in Brussels, EU officials said an agreement had been beached on customs arrangements for Northern Ireland and on ‘level playing field’ provisions on labor and environment standards that the EU has insisted on to ensure fair competition.
+After another day of technical talks in Brussels, EU officials said an agreement had been reached on customs arrangements for Northern Ireland, ‘level playing field’ provisions on labor and environment standards that the EU has insisted on to ensure fair competition under a new trade deal after Brexit.

+That also went for the consent by the Northern Irish assembly renewable every four years to go on aligning the province’s regulations with the EU ones after Brexit.

+VAT was the only outstanding element, EU sources said, and a UK government source expected no further movement on Wednesday toward finalizing the deal.
+The person said that there were issues holding up the deal both at home and with the EU.

-But while differences over the divorce between the world’s fifth-largest economy and its biggest trading bloc had almost all been resolved, “overall backing from the British government” was still needed to seal an agreement, an EU diplomat said.
+While differences over the divorce between the world’s fifth-largest economy and its biggest trading bloc had almost all been resolved, “overall backing from the British government” was still needed to seal an agreement, an EU diplomat said.

-The main stumbling block remaining for Johnson appeared to be objections from a small Northern Ireland political party whose votes he must seek to get any deal through parliament.
+The main stumbling block remaining for Johnson appeared to be objections from a small Northern Ireland political party whose votes he must secure to get any deal through parliament.

 The sticking point in the long-running talks with Brussels over Brexit, which has already been delayed twice, was the border between EU member Ireland and the British province of Northern Ireland.